aas-integration/integration-test/into_logicblox/README.md

 prepended with `./jbx` and will call different scripts in the `helpers/` directory.
 The most useful is:

-`build`
-:   can build a benchmark, this is crucial in the development proccess.
+*   `build`: Can build a benchmark, this is crucial in the development proccess.

     This example builds avrora with java 6: